-Please be aware that payments will be automatically lowered if one of your consortium members has outstanding debts towards the EU (granting authority or other EU bodies).
-Such debts will be offset by us - in line with the conditions set out in the Grant Agreement (see art 22).
+Please be aware that payments will be automatically lowered if one of the consortium members has outstanding debts towards the EU (granting authority or other EU bodies).
+Such debts will be offset by the Commission - in line with the conditions set out in the Grant Agreement (see art 22).

-Please also note that you are responsible for keeping records on all the work done and the costs declared.
+Please also note that beneficiaries are responsible for keeping records on all the work done and the costs declared.

-Prefinancing quarantees
+Prefinancing guarantees

 If a prefinancing guarantee is required, it will be fixed in the Grant Agreement (Data Sheet, point 4).
-The amount will be set during grant preparation, and it will normally be equal or lower than the prefinancing for your grant.
+The amount will be set during grant preparation and it will normally be equal or lower than the prefinancing for the grant.

 The guarantee should be in euro and issued by an approved bank/financial institution established in an EU Member State.
-If you are established in a non-EU country and would like to provide a guarantee from a bank/financial institution in your country, please contact us (this may be exceptionally accepted, if it offers equivalent security).
+If the applicant is established in a non-EU country and would like to provide a guarantee from a bank/financial institution in their country, this will be assessed and may be exceptionally accepted, if it offers equivalent security.